Using Docker Containers

 /inputs/README.md /outputs/output.txt

 In this example, the Dockerfile and build context are contained in ./echo_app.
 The setup phase of the task builds the image, and the run phase runs the container.
 The inputs to the app are copied to SkyPilot using file_mounts and mounted into the container using docker volume mounts (--volume flag).
-The output of the app produced at /outputs path in the container is also volume mounted to /outputs on the VM, which gets directly written to a S3 bucket through SkyPilot Storage mounting.
+The output of the app produced at /outputs path in the container is also volume mounted to /outputs on the VM, which gets directly written to a S3 bucket through bucket mounting.

 Our GitHub repository has more examples, including running Detectron2 in a Docker container via SkyPilot.